-Hiroshima is the capital city of Hiroshima Prefecture and the largest city in western Honshu, the main island of Japan.
+Hiroshima is the capital city of Hiroshima Prefecture and the largest city in western Honshu, Japan’s main island.
 Most people know Hiroshima because of its dark past.
 But Hiroshima is more than that.
-The city is lively, has fantastic local cuisine and friendly people.
+The city is lively, and has fantastic local cuisine and friendly people.
 It is a wonderful city to visit while you are in Japan.

-However, I will admit that the mood felt a bit sombre touring around the Peace Memorial Park.
-It is a little sad to see buildings that are half-destroyed and seeing photos of Hiroshima after the Second World War.
+However, I will admit that the mood felt sombre touring around the Peace Memorial Park.
+It is a little sad to see half-destroyed buildings and photos of Hiroshima after the Second World War.

 But I was also reminded of how great Japanese people are.
-No matter where I travelled to in Japan, I am always in contact with someone friendly, gentle and open.
+No matter where I travel to Japan, I am always in contact with someone friendly, gentle and open.
 The hospitality in Japan is one of the best in the world.
-Even though there was a dark past, but yet they bounced back, rebuilt their city and their country.
+Even though there was a dark past, they bounced back and rebuilt their city and country.
 And they do it with such grace and courage.